-The financial statements have been prepared on the historical cost basis, except for right-of-use assets which are measured at revalued amounts.
+The financial statements have been prepared on the historical cost basis, except for right-of-use assets which are measured at the revalued amount.

 2.3 Functional and presentation currency

 These financial statements are presented in Euro (€), which is the Company's functional currency.